AVS-Net/AVS-Net/README.md

 ### 3.2 Working on the BlueBEAR HPC

 Please note that BlueBEAR is an IBM Power9 Series High Performance Computing system with ppcle-64 architecture, where we work on for this model.
-The following instructions are provided for reference.

 <details>

+<summary>The following instructions are provided for reference.</summary>

-#### General purpose usage on the terminal
+#### Run on the terminal

 After allocating requisite computational resources on a given node using `Slurm`, execute the following command: